Skip to main content

 FACT: It’s very common for people to think that cerebral palsy will get worse as a person grows older.
 However, the truth is that while cerebral palsy is permanent, it doesn’t get worse with age.

-But as is the case with anyone who gets older, someone who has cerebral palsy can experience signs of aging, like their muscles becoming more stiff and other normal issues associated with simply getting older.
+As is the case with anyone who ages, someone who has cerebral palsy can experience signs of aging, like their muscles becoming more stiff and other expected issues associated with simply getting older.

 • MYTH: Being diagnosed with cerebral palsy means a shorter life expectancy.